 I don’t use the conventional toothpaste, which contains triclosan, SLS, and other nasties.

 I practice oil pulling every few weeks.
-Although many recommend coconut oil for this, I much prefer to use cold pressed virgin sesame oil.
+You can use coconut oil for this, but I much prefer to use cold pressed virgin sesame oil, similar to this one.

-There is also an Ayurvedic blend of coconut, sesame, sunflower, and peppermint oils available with its refreshing taste that you might like to try when starting out.
+This Ayurvedic blend of coconut, sesame, sunflower, and peppermint oils is also available and has a refreshing taste that you might like to try when starting out, see it here.

 There is much written about oil pulling that goes beyond dental care and further for wellness.

 I found it did wonders.
 Threatened with the expense of spending 1000s of dollars with a periodontist, I took up oil pulling for six weeks.

 The next oral hygienist visit saw me clear of any periodontal issues.
 So I can’t recommend it enough.

 I have also fallen in love with clay-based toothpaste.